 Foundational courses are remedial courses required as a result of the admissions assessment; these courses are graded Pass/Fail.
-Students who are required to take foundational courses (i.e., ENG099 and MTH099) are required to successfully complete each course, in order to progress in the program.
-These courses are exempt from the calculations included in this Satisfactory Academic Progress Policy (p.
-124), including Cumulative Grade Point Average (p.
-124), Incremental Completion Rate (p.
-124), and Maximum Time Frame (p.
-125).
+Students who are required to take foundational courses (i.e., ENG099 and MTH099) are required to successfully complete each course on the first attempt, in order to progress in the program.
+These courses are exempt from the calculations included in this Satisfactory Academic Progress Policy, including Cumulative Grade Point Average, Incremental Completion Rate, and Maximum Time Frame.
 However, any student who is required to complete foundational courses will receive a Foundational Course GPA, as determined by the following:

-Pass grade = 4.0 Foundational GPA

-Fail grade = 0.0 Foundational GPA
+Pass grade = 4.0 Foundational GPA Fail grade = 0.0 Foundational GPA